huntdatacenter/docs/docs/coordination/risk/README.md

 We build our risk management on the guidelines from [ISO 31000 - Risk management](https://www.iso.org/iso-31000-risk-management.html) and [ISO 27005 - Information security risk management](https://www.iso.org/standard/75281.html).

+## FAQ

+See the [FAQ on risk management](/riskmanagement/faq) page for a collection of frequently asked questions on the risk management for scientific activities and organizational evaluations of HUNT Cloud.